 ||Circle left six hands round all the way.|

 ||Current ones cross and go below while bottom couple lead up.|

 - My late wife, Gretchen Pearson, asked me whether I had managed to combine my interests in English country dance and history of chemistry.
 (If you are interested in the latter, check out my Classic Chemistry website.)
 This dance was the result.
 The title refers to August Kekule, who proposed that the benzene molecule contains a ring of six carbon atoms connected by alternating single and double bonds.
 Years later, Kekule said that the ring structure came to him in a dream, "I fell into a reverie, and lo, the atoms were gamboling before my eyes."

 - In the A part, the two-hand turns are supposed to evoke the alternating double bonds, which change positions.

 - For dancers familiar with square dancing, "weave the ring" can be a useful call for B1.

 - The circle in B2 is a walking circle, not slipping.
-For women, this is the same direction as the circular hey; for men the opposite direction.
+Make it big to use all of the music.
+For ladies, this is the same direction as the circular hey; for gents the opposite direction.

 - The last figure one time through the dance sounds just like the first figure of the next time through the dance (i.e., actives cross and go below).
 It helps to say "OLD (or CURRENT) ones cross and go below" and then "NEW ones cross and go below."